corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 {{< note >}}
-This serves a similar purpose to the *minimumPlatformVersion* within the network parameters and also within the Network Map service configuration.
+This serves a similar purpose to the *minimumPlatformVersion* within the network parameters and also within the Network Map Service configuration.
 However, unlike the other two options, as it prevents an outdated node from successfully submitting a CSR in the first place it prevents any version related issues at the earliest possible step.
 Relying solely on the Network Parameters platform version gate can result in an outdated node successfully receiving a certificate to join the network despite not being able to (and thus needing to